B. J. Tucker: Football

-Tucker accepted a scholarship from the University of Wisconsin.
+Tucker accepted a scholarship from the University of Wisconsin–Madison.
 He appeared in only one game as a freshman.

 In 2000, he was the top backup and nickel back, appearing in 9 games (2 starts), while making 23 tackles and 7 passes defensed.
 The next year, he started the first two contests and finished with 9 games appearances, 15 tackles and 2 passes defensed.

 As a senior, he focused on football and became a starter at right cornerback, posting 76 tackles, 5 interceptions (led the team and second in the conference), 12 passes defensed, one fumble recovery and one forced fumble.
 He finished his college career after playing in 34 games (18 starts), registering 115 tackles (94 solo), 21 passes defensed and 5 interceptions.

 Track and field

 In 1999, he was a part of the school's Big Ten Conference Champion indoor and outdoor teams, finishing second in the 60 metres at the 2000 indoor finals.
 In 2000, he helped defend the Big Ten Conference Champion indoor and outdoor championships.
 In 2001, he finished second in the 100 metres as the school won the Big Ten Conference outdoor track title.

 His personal bests were 10.35 seconds in the 100 metres, 21.10 in the 200 metres and 6.70 seconds in the 60 metres.